quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part01_Summary_of_Nota.md

 ??x
 Incorporating exploration during learning ensures that the agent does not get stuck in suboptimal policies by occasionally trying out new actions.
 This helps in discovering better strategies that might be hidden behind initially less rewarding options.
 By updating Q-values after all moves, including exploratory ones, the agent can learn more effectively and adapt to changing environments.

-For example, using an exploration strategy like epsilon-greedy where \(\epsilon\) is gradually reduced over time.
+For example, using an exploration strategy like epsilon-greedy where $\epsilon$ is gradually reduced over time.
 ```java
 public class ExplorationAgent {
     public void learnWithExploration() {